-Train-the-Trainer: URI FFVP Nutrition Education curriculum
+• Train-the-Trainer: URI FFVP Nutrition Education curriculum

 - The URI FFVP Nutrition Education curriculum is currently utilized by teachers in 75 schools throughout Rhode Island.
 Kindergarten through 5th grade classroom or health teachers will implement the series of 8 fruit and vegetable lessons throughout the school year.
 Lesson updates and 1 new nutrition or physical activity supplement will be offered annually to all 75 schools currently using the curriculum.
 TA will be provided to teachers on an as-needed basis.
-Evaluation of behavior change will utilize a validated survey and will be administered at baseline and post-intervention by classroom/health teachers. (total of 30+ TA contacts) - Train-the-Trainer: URI Team Up for Change video-based curriculum - The video-based nutrition curriculum Team Up for Change will be implemented in at least two elementary schools in Providence and/or Woonsocket using a train-the-trainer model with 3rd, 4th, or 5th grade teachers.
+Evaluation of behavior change will utilize a validated survey and will be administered at baseline and post-intervention by classroom/health teachers. (total of 30+ TA contacts) - Train-the-Trainer: URI Team Up for Change video-based curriculum - The video-based nutrition curriculum Team Up for Change will be implemented in at least two elementary schools in Providence, Woonsocket and/or Central Falls using a train-the-trainer model with 3rd, 4th, or 5th grade teachers.
 PD sessions will equip teachers with curriculum materials, videobased nutrition lessons, and ongoing TA.
 All participating classrooms will complete pre- and post-intervention surveys to assess behavior change.
 (2+ trainings)

-• Train-the-Trainer: USDA Team Nutrition curricula

-SNAP-Ed will conduct two one-time PD sessions to guide interested health/PE teachers and/or school nurses to implement materials and concepts adapted and/or modified as needed from the USDA Team Nutrition materials. (total of 2 trainings)

-• Farm to School initiatives

-- Offer support to Farm Fresh Rhode Island (FFRI) who received a USDA Farm to School grant by providing TA to develop or adapt a curriculum chosen by FFRI that supports Farm to School efforts and aligns with state core standards for middle school; assist in creation of PD to train classroom teachers on curriculum.
-(4 meetings) - Offer support with the Rhode Island Farm to School Network through attendance of meetings, coordination of nutrition education activities and/or providing partners insight on planning and program activities.
-(4+ meetings)
+- Train-the-Trainer: USDA Team Nutrition curricula - SNAP-Ed will conduct two one-time PD sessions to guide interested health/PE teachers and/or school nurses to implement materials and concepts adapted and/or modified as needed from the USDA Team Nutrition materials. (total of 2 trainings) - Farm to School initiatives - Offer support with the Rhode Island Farm to School Network through attendance of Farm to School Advisory meetings, engagement with the Education Community of Practice and School Initiatives Action Committee, and coordination of nutrition education activities and/or providing partners insight on planning and program activities.
+(6+ meetings)